 The first step involves planning your bathroom vanity cabinet.
 The normal height of these cabinets is 30-inches from the floor; however, it can differ if you are much taller or shorter than average.
 A vanity cabinet isn't actually anything complicated.
 It is nothing more than a 3-sided box which is fitted against the wall.

 Decide on the size of the vanity unit you want to install.
-Remember that the size of the unit will restrict the types of sink which can be fitted.
+Remember that the size of the unit will restrict the types of the sink which can be fitted.
 A typical vanity is 24-inches wide.

 Step 2 - Choosing Your Sink